MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_TagHelper.md

 > [!IMPORTANT]
 > Ensure proper consent transmission for users visiting from the European Economic Area (EEA), the United Kingdom, and Switzerland by implementing [Consent Mode](hlp_BA_CONC_UET_Consent.md) or the [Transparency and Consent Framework (TCF)](hlp_BA_CONC_UET_TCF.md) with your UET tags to avoid any negative impact on conversion attribution and remarketing segments.
 This policy reflects the requirements of the EU ePrivacy Directive and the General Data Protection Regulation (GDPR).
 [Learn more](hlp_BA_CONC_UET_ConsentFAQ.md)

-UET Tag Helper is a browser extension that validates the implementation of the Microsoft Advertising Universal Event Tracking (UET) tag—and the functionality of conversion goals—on any given webpage.
+UET Tag Helper is a browser extension that validates the implementation of the Microsoft Advertising Universal Event Tracking (UET) tagâ€”and the functionality of conversion goalsâ€”on any given webpage.
 It is available in Microsoft Edge and Google Chrome.
 To learn more about UET tags, see [What is UET and how can it help me?](hlp_BA_CONC_UETv2WhatIsTag.md)

 UET Tag Helper allows you to: